Glossary of Lung Cancer Terms

 Epidermal growth factor receptor (EGFR) mutation (eh-pih-DER-mul grothe FAK-ter reh-SEP-ter myoo-TAY-shun)

 Refers to a system of care for dying people and their families.
 Most hospice care is administered at home, but some hospice facilities exist.
-Hospice care is recommended when life expectancy is six months or less and active treatment of the cancer has been discontinued.
+Hospice care is recommended when life expectancy is six months or less and treatment of the cancer has been discontinued.

 The combined use of standard and complementary therapy.